-The use stage includes the optional information modules covering the period from the handover of the railway to when it is deconstructed or demolished.
+The use stage includes the optional information modules covering the period from the handover of the road to when it is deconstructed or demolished.
 The following may be included:

-- Any emissions to the environment during anticipated use from railway construction products in use.
-Examples of processes: release of substances from the different materials of the railway construction to air, soil or water.
+- Any emissions to the environment during anticipated use from road construction products in use.
+Examples of processes: release of substances from the different layers of the road construction to air, soil or water.
 (Module B1) - Maintenance, replacements of parts, during lifetime.
-Examples of processes: switch heating, ballast cleaning, rail grinding etc. (Module B2-B5) - Re-investments, Includes all activities involved in replacing a railway infrastructure part or object by the same or similar type of part or object.
-For example replacement of rail and/or sleepers.
-(Module B2-B5)

-Lifetime operation of the product including power losses and emissions, e.g. all the functions needed for operating the infrastructure.
-(Module B6-B7)
+Examples of processes: drainage of trenches/ditches, planning and gluing of road surfaces.
+(Module B2-B5) - Re-investments: Includes all activities involved in replacing a road infrastructure part or object by the same or similar type of part or object.
+For example replacement of pavement.
+(Module B2-B5) - Lifetime operation of the product including power losses and emissions, e. g. all the functions needed for operating the infrastructure.
+Examples of processes: roadside lighting, cleaning, salting, graveling etc. (Module B6-B7)